HemGrupperDiskuteraMerTidsandan

 Wikipedia på engelska (2)

-New York City in the 1970s.
-A radical young Irish monk struggles with his own demons as he lives among the prostitutes in the middle of the burning Bronx.
+Corrigan, a radical young Irish monk, struggles with his own demons as he lives among the prostitutes in the middle of the burning Bronx.
 A group of mothers gather in a Park Avenue apartment to mourn their sons who died in Vietnam, only to discover just how much divides them even in grief.
 A young artist finds herself at the scene of a hit-and-run that sends her own life careening sideways.
-A 38-year-old grandmother turns tricks alongside her teenage daughter, determined not only to take care of her family but to prove her own worth.
-The city's people are unexpectedly drawn together by hope, beauty, and the "artistic crime of the century"--a mysterious tightrope walker dancing between the Twin Towers.--From publisher description.
+Tillie, a thirty-eight-year-old grandmother, turns tricks alongside her teenage daughter, determined not only to take care of her family but to prove her own worth.
+Elegantly weaving together these and other seemingly disparate lives, McCanns powerful allegory comes alive in the unforgettable voices of the citys people, unexpectedly drawn together by hope, beauty, and the artistic crime of the century.

 Inga biblioteksbeskrivningar kunde hittas.